bigomics/omicsplayground-doc/dataprep/samples.rst

 Samples file
 ================================================================================

-The samples file contains the phenotypic information of each sample.
-The first column contains the sample name, which must exactly match the name given in the read counts file.
+The samples file (`samples.csv`) contains the phenotypic information of each sample.
+The first column contains the sample name, which should be unique, and must match the name given in the read counts file.

-It is a tabular (csv) file with the samples in the rows and the phenotypic data (metadata) in the columns.
-Note that the platform will not accept purely numerical values.
+The samples file  is a tabular (csv) file with the samples in the rows and the phenotypic data (metadata) in the columns.
+Note that the platform will not accept purely numerical values as phenotypes.

 Below is a simple example of sample file, where each row in the column should be a sample with a unique ID.
 If we have duplicate IDs (two rows with sample5), these will be merged as its considered a technical replicate.
 From the second column onwards, we have the metadata (also called phenotypes, descriptors, annotation, etc..).